bfjeje/TMDBMovies/README.md

 # TMDB Movies

 This is an Android Test project.
-It gets the upcoming movies from TMDB's API, display them, and then you can click one of them, and see some details, like description, genres, date and title.
+It gets the upcoming movies from TMDb's API, display them, and then you can click one of them, and see some details, like description, genres, date and title.

 ## Getting Started